 Students will practice writing a variety of pieces such as personal narractives, expository, persuasive, poetry and research papers.
 Each week we will also focus on one of the six traits of writing which includes voice, ideas, organization, word choice, sentence fluency and conventions.
 Small Groups

 While the students are at their literacy centers for 75 minutes I will be running a small reading group.
 I will meet with up to four students at a time to work on the 5 areas of reading: Vocabulary, Phonemic Awareness, Phonics, Comprehension and Fluency.
 I believe in meeting with every child every day, and these reading groups will help me provide a more individualized instruction to help meet the needs of all of my students.
 On Mondays we will practice our new Words Their Way spelling pattern sort (phonics).
 On Tuesdays we will meet to develop our reading comprehension skills.
-On Wednesdays we will review the week's sight words and read the leveled Reading Street leveled readers.
+On Wednesdays we will review the week's sight words and read the leveled readers.
 On Thursdays I will meet with students to have them read their leveled Reading A-Z book and discuss their CAFE goal progress.
 On Fridays I will assess students.
 RTI

 RTI stands for Response To Intervention.
 Every afternoon I will set aside time to meet with students who are not making the grade level benchmark in Language Arts or Math.
 I will use student data to determine what area(s) to focus on and set a goal with each child.
 Then, I will plan lessons/activities to help them reach their goal and meet individually or a small group of students who need to practice the same skill.
-Reading Street - District adopted Language Arts curriculum
+INTO Reading - District adopted Language Arts curriculum

 My goal is to move children toward higher-order thinking and college/career readiness.
 This Common Core program will assist me in teaching your child weekly vocabulary words, high-frequency words, phonics, comprehension and writing.
 Check your child's newsletter for information on the weekly skills.